 After seeing Oarai's strategy for disabling the Maus, Darjeeling remarks that they could try something like that with one of their tanks.
 It's thus possible that seeing Black Forest defeated by an underdog like Oarai without something like the incident with the fallen tank happening might inspire the teams Black Forest defeated before to redouble their efforts, wanting to win the championship now that Black Forest no longer seems undefeatable.
 It could also indicate that Oarai is not the only team able to take levels in badass, and some new first-years could provide fresh talent for the rival schools.
 This could naturally include Black Forest itself, as Erika remarks that they won't lose this time, and it might be interesting to see how she develops after experiencing a loss that can't be blamed on a fluke, or commands without Maho around.

-and we get Girls und warplanes or Girls und battleships!
+A Sequel will do away with tanks.We get Girls und warplanes or Girls und battleships!

-Jossed.
+- Jossed.
 The official announcement all-but-stated that it'll continue with the tanks.

-Team Pistol shrimp using an SPG
+- Team Pistol shrimp using an SPG

-Team Badger with a tank destroyer.
+- Team Badger with a tank destroyer.

-Team Kitty with a hellcat
+- Team Kitty with a hellcat

-The information in the booklet from Blu-Ray 4 specifically mention the reasons why open-topped vehicles are not allowed (as an open crew compartment can't obviously be covered by the special carbon lining).
+- The information in the booklet from Blu-Ray 4 specifically mention the reasons why open-topped vehicles are not allowed (as an open crew compartment can't obviously be covered by the special carbon lining).
 And the Senshado federation doesn't consider artillery as tanks.
-While this doesn't preclude new tanks being added, open-topped AF Vs are right out.
+While this doesn't preclude new tanks being added, open-topped AFVs are right out.

-Sometimes open-topped tank destroyers were fitted with a roof cover for their turret in the field.
+- Sometimes open-topped tank destroyers were fitted with a roof cover for their turret in the field.
 This became more common in Korea.

-The Hellcat was not one of them.
+- The Hellcat was not one of them.
 However, the M36 Jackson/Slugger is debatable legal.
 The rules are vague as to vehicles with actual armored top conversions are allowed.

 Possible plots for the upcoming movie

-Aside from the World Cup, the movie might also expand on the other types of Sensha-do being practiced around the world, like the Unlimited Class practiced in the US.
+- Aside from the World Cup, the movie might also expand on the other types of Sensha-do being practiced around the world, like the Unlimited Class practiced in the US.
 Seeing Miho and her friends react to radically different traditions would be interesting to say the least.

 Duck Team is based, however distantly, on Finland

-Like Finland in World War 2, their equipment is considered laughably bad but they manage to be very effective with the Type 89 anyway.
+- Like Finland in World War 2, their equipment is considered laughably bad but they manage to be very effective with the Type 89 anyway.
 Also, their team motto is Guts!, which is the basic meaning of the Finnish word sisu so often associated with Finland's world war 2 achievements.